 - Your classes are not held every day of the week.
 But each class will meet on the same days and times each week.

 - For example, some classes will meet Monday through Thursday (a four-credit class); Monday, Wednesday, and Friday (a three-credit class); Tuesday and Thursday (a three- or four-credit class), or just one day per week (a lab, co-curricular course, or one-credit class).

 - Taking a typical schedule of 12-15 credits per semester will give you time between classes to study, head to a learning center, work on group assignments, nap, eat, check your email, visit with friends…you get the idea.

 - Manage your time!
 Plan to spend two hours studying outside of class for every hour you spend in class.
 College is serious business (and you’re paying for it), but make time for fun stuff too—everyone needs a break!

 How your class schedule is created is different depending on your major at Michigan Tech.
 We make it easy and you will have the classes you need for your first semester here.

-- If you are a first-year student in the College of Engineering, your fall-semester schedule will be prepared for you by the Registrar’s Office in mid-July.
-Engineering students are scheduled into cohorts (groups of students who take the same courses together) based on major, ACT/SAT scores or Math Placement Test results, and AP or transfer credit received.
+- Engineering students are scheduled into cohorts (groups of students who take the same courses together) based on major, ALEKS Math Placement Test results, and AP/IB or transfer credit received.